owaspcornucopia/cornucopia-cheatsheets-llm/help/AT7.md

 ## Example Attack

-An attacker, knowing the default API key, uses it, which gives him unauthenticated access because the system doesn't require the user to set a new API key when it's installed.
+An attacker, knowing the default API key, uses it, which gives him unauthorised access because the system doesn't require the user to set a new API key when it's installed.

 ## Mitigations